 There is a set of best practices that most IoT and software companies and products typically use, and they tend to be enforced via two mechanisms: cryptography and access control.
 Cryptography governs the state of data in any medium, and access control, in general, exposes access.
 This can mean access to existing resources, to the public key used for decryption, to account management, and to data at rest.

-Consideration for implementing cryptography and access control needs to be taken for every piece of equipment connected to a network.
+When establishing the connected device engineering requirements, implementing cryptography and access control needs to be taken into consideration for every piece of equipment connected to a network.
 I want to try to break it down a little bit here.

 Production traffic between clients and servers should always, without fail, contain only encrypted information.
 The only time that unencrypted HTTP should be used is during development or QA.
 Any production system should use HTTPS instead of HTTP.

 Production systems should always use signed certificates with HTTPS.
 HTTP should be permissible for local, development, and QA traffic only.
 Websocket connections should also only be established over HTTPS.

 Developers who use a native socket should investigate using SSH tunneling in order to encrypt port traffic.
 This is one of the easiest ways to get solid and secure socket traffic and protects you from any need to roll your own.

 Public-key cryptography should be used with all native socket connections between network-connected machines.
 The only time that unencrypted socket traffic should be permissible in development practice is port-to-port on same machine.
 This is the most difficult hole to enforce, and the most likely area to leak sensitive information against a dedicated attacker.
 IoT devices in particular are in danger to this kind of security hole.